Frank E. Winsor: Early work

 His early work was on water and sewer projects for Boston.
 He was one of the engineers on the design and building of the Wachusett Dam.
 He also did work for the Charles River Basin Commission.
-From 1903-1915 he worked on projects for New York City including being in charge of the construction of the Kensico and Hillview reservoirs and 32 miles of Catskill Aqueduct.
+From 1903 to 1915 he worked on projects for New York City including being in charge of the construction of the Kensico and Hillview reservoirs and 32 mi of Catskill Aqueduct.
 Frank E. Winsor was a Fellow of the American Academy of Arts and Sciences and a director and vice president of the American Society of Civil Engineers.